theupshift/chrdev/posts/2020-05-15-Setting-up-a-Verdaccio-npm-registry.md

 for security reasons, replace all occurrencies of `$all` to `$authenticated`.

-in vim you would something run something like this:
+in vim you would run something like this:

 ```
 s/\$all/\$authenticated/gc